• Home

 Can nerve root irritation cause pain?Nerve roots can become irritated when they are compressed.
 Common causes include a herniated disc, facet joint hypertrophy, foraminal stenoses, or central canal stenoses.
 This often results in a shooting pain from your spine to a different area of your body (ie arm or leg) .
 There may be an associated tingling and numbness sensation.

+When is a nerve root sleeve injection performed?
+A nerve root sleeve injection is often performed for radicular pain.
+Injection of local anaesthetic and steroid often helps to reduce the inflammation surrounding the nerve root, and subsequently reduces pain.
 Before the procedureYou will need to fast before the procedure.
 This means: - No food 6 hours before - No liquids (except water) 6 hours before.
 This includes coffee, tea, orange juice etc.- You can drink water up to 2 hours before the procedure.

 Take your usual medications with a small sip of water.Please contact us if you are taking any blood thinning medications, diabetes medication, pregnant, or unwell.